Hyojeong Son

 E-mail: hjson@uw.edu.
 Here is my CV.

 I’m a fifth-year graduate student in mathematics at the University of Washington.
 I study probability, combinatorics, and threshold phenomena in random discrete structures, advised by Christopher Hoffman.
-Previously, I completed a B.S. in mathematics and statistics at Stony Brook University and an M.A. in mathematics at Washington University in St. Louis, where I was advised by Renato Feres.
+Previously, I completed a B.S. in mathematics and applied mathematics & statistics at Stony Brook University and an A.M. in mathematics at Washington University in St. Louis, where I was advised by Renato Feres.

 Publications and Preprints